You scroll through your Facebook feed, skimming post after post, ignoring most, liking a few.

 Is it the type of content?
 Is it the source of the content?
 Or totally unrelated to the content?

 The psychology of sharing has been studied by academics and marketers alike.
 New York Times best-selling author Tucker Max boils the psychology of sharing down to one word, “status.”

 “Word of mouth is a status play.
 If you give people something good, something valuable, they want to talk about it.
 It benefits them to talk about it…if I share a book with you, it raises my status, it helps me look good to my friends that I know this and now I’m sharing it with you.”

 Is it that simple?
 Do we want to share content that makes us look good?
-Or are there deeper psychological reasons why we share on social media?
+Or are there deeper psychological reasons why we share?

 The Godfather of Modern Sharing

 To really understand the psychology of sharing, we have to go back to 1966.
 Long before we had the retweet, Austrian psychologist, Ernest Dichter, published the Harvard Business Review article “How Word-of-Mouth Advertising Works.”

 In his article, Dichter outlined four reasons that motivate people to talks about brands and products.

 - Product Involvement (33%) – The customer’s experience is so pleasurable, it has to be shared.